 In general, I thought the story was great.
 Tom Hazard was an interesting character, but I did not feel particularly connected to him.

-The way the story is told is unique.
-Each chapter of the book takes us to a new era in Tom’s life, from the 1500s to today.
-But each era follows a story, and we learn more about what happened during that time frame as it becomes more relevant to the modern tale, though I thought the historical part felt livelier and told more of Tom’s story than the modern parts.
+The way the story is told is unique and each chapter of the book takes us to a new era in Tom’s life, from the 1500s to today.
+Each era follows a story, and we learn more about what happened during that time frame as it becomes more relevant to the modern tale, though I thought the historical part felt livelier and told more of Tom’s story than the modern parts.

 Tom has reached a point in the book where things are starting to change for him, and we realize that through those changes, we lose ourselves and find ourselves, and we can find happiness if we allow ourselves enough time to learn.